A white blood cell engulfing a bacterium is an example of _____

 Phagocytosis is the way all white blood cells (Wbc’s for example, neutrophils, and macrophages,) in our body immune system, can swallow engulf unsafe microorganisms.
 This phagocytosis procedure is like engulfing of solid molecules, for example, Amoeba, ready to eat the smallest particles.

-Many methods are there for engulfing smallest food particles.
+Many methods are there for engulfing the smallest food particles.
 Generally, we categorize them in 2 ways:

 - Non-specific (Phagocytosis+ Pinocytosis)